Reader's Friend

 Read together, in good company.

-Pick a book, set a gentle pace, and keep a running conversation in the margins together.
+Pick a book, set a gentle pace, and keep a running conversation together.
 Shared progress means no one's left behind — and the book actually gets finished.

 Start a club